IndustrialEnergy/dashboard/README.md

 Merge Strategy

-* **Squash Merging:** Prefer using squash merging for cleaner commit history.
-It squashes all your commits in a branch into one before merging.
+* **Squash Merging:** Maintains a clean and readable commit history, this combines all commits from a feature branch into a single commit when merging into the main branch.
-* **Rebase vs. Merge:** Consider using rebase to keep your commit history linear, but be cautious when rebasing shared branches.
+* **Rebase:** Keeps the commit history linear and clean by applying changes on top of the latest main branch.
+Ideal for local or private branches, avoid with shared branches.

-Consider tagging in Git for easy tracking of versions of the code and releases.
+* **Tagging:** Whenever possible tag to mark versioned releases and key milestones.
+This makes it easier to track and reference specific versions of the code.

 ## Testing Strategy